internetarchive/iare/README.md

 ## Automatic deployment

-Whenever a new commit is uploaded to the IARE repo, a GitHub Action is automatically performed that creates a production-ready version of the IARE app, and made available at the address:
+Whenever a new commit is uploaded to the main branch of the IARE repo, a GitHub action is triggered to create a stable version of the IARE app.
+This is considered a STAGING release and is available via this url:

 ```
 https://internetarchive.github.io/iare/